Personalization of Large Language Models: A Survey: Taxonomy of Personalization Techniques for LLMs

-where $X_i$ is the input data, $Y_i$ is the corresponding output, and $\theta_{\text{frozen}}$ represents the parameters that remain fixed during fine-tuning, and $\theta_{\text{new}}$ may be empty if no new parameters are introduced. \end{Definition} \citet{tan2024democratizing} introduces One PEFT Per User (OPPU), a method that employs personalized PEFT modules such as LoRa \citep{hu2021lora} and prompt tunning parameters \citep{lester2021power} to encapsulate user-specific behavior patterns and preferences.
-Based on OPPU, \citet{tan2024personalized} further propose PER-PCS, a framework enabling efficient and fine-grained personalization of LLMs by allowing users to share and assemble personalized PEFT pieces collaboratively. \citet{dan2024p} introduce P-Tailor which personalizes LLMs by using a mixture of specialized LoRA experts to model the Big Five Personality Traits. \citet{huang2024selectivepromptingtuningpersonalized} proposes Selective Prompt Tuning which improves personalized dialogue generation by adaptively selecting suitable soft prompts for LLMs based on input context.
+\citet{tan2024democratizing} introduce One PEFT Per User (OPPU), a method that employs personalized PEFT modules such as LoRA \citep{hu2021lora} and prompt tunning parameters \citep{lester2021power} to encapsulate user-specific behavior patterns and preferences.
+Based on OPPU, \citet{tan2024personalized} further propose PER-PCS, a framework enabling efficient and fine-grained personalization of LLMs by allowing users to share and assemble personalized PEFT pieces collaboratively. \citet{dan2024p} introduce P-Tailor which personalizes LLMs by using a mixture of specialized LoRA experts to model the Big Five Personality Traits. \citet{huang2024selectivepromptingtuningpersonalized} propose Selective Prompt Tuning which improves personalized dialogue generation by adaptively selecting suitable soft prompts for LLMs based on input context.